Chiranjeevi2001/Chiranjeevi2001/README.md

 # 💫 About Me:
 🔭 I’m currently working on <br>
-emsp - **COBOL RuleForge**: A framework for automating business rules extraction from legacy COBOL code, utilizing Gen AI technologies.<br>
+&emsp; - **COBOL RuleForge**: A framework for automating business rules extraction from legacy COBOL code, utilizing Gen AI technologies.<br>
 emsp - **Legacy Scoring tool**: An open-source tool for scoring legacy software repositories on GitHub<br>

 🤝 I’m looking for help with utilizing LLMs to solve Software Engineering Problems<br>